Emotional and Spiritual Maturity (Module Three)

 Break

 We’ll close the cycle and for some their two years with STP.
-Those completing the two years in one.
-Group.
+Those completing the two years in one group.
 Those finishing their first year in another.
-When the group has completed its work the participants may leave the meeting.

 The group will first, go around the room with each person sharing one key learning they have had in STP?
 Then we’ll go around the group a second time and share - What has been a significant challenge for you?